creasoft-dev/creasoft.dev/src/en/posts/2020/2020-07-21-fundamenty-building-eleeventy-starter-project-1.md

 ---

+> Check the Fundamenty project [live](https://creasoft-dev.github.io/fundamenty/en/), or try it locally by cloning [this repo](https://github.com/creasoft-dev/fundamenty).

-I first tried Eleventy for my [personal website] about a month ago, and it became my [SSG] of choice.
+I first tried Eleventy for my [personal website](https://youngsukahn.com/) about a month ago, and it became my Static Site Generator (SSG) of choice.

 Previously at my work, I had evaluated several other SSGs: Docsify, Docusaurs, Gatsby, GitBook, Hugo, mdBook, and mkdocs.
 The purpose of the evaluation was to choose a tool to generate technical documentation for our code repose, following the philosophy of [Docs as Code](https://www.writethedocs.org/guide/docs-as-code/).
 I ended up choosing mkdocs, mainly because of the short learning curve.

 Eleventy was the only one on top 10 in [SSG](https://www.staticgen.com/) (at the moment of evaluation) that I hadn’t tried before, primarily because it hasn’t reached version 1.0 yet (it is still on version 0.11.0 at the moment of this writing).
 Nonetheless, I started bumping into articles praising Eleventy.

 A month ago I decided to migrate my personal page that was running on a [PHP-based CMS](http://get-simple.info/) to a GitLab Pages (Yes, free hosting!
 Thanks GitLab for saving me $20/month on hosting).
-I needed a static page, and mkdocs or any other doc=oriented SSG such as nkBook and gitbook would not do the job, its template is too restrictive.
+I needed a static page, and [mkdocs](https://www.mkdocs.org/) or any other documentation-oriented SSG such as nkBook and gitbook would not do the job, its template is too restrictive.
 I hesitated in between Gatsby, Next with static site generation, but ultimately decided to give Eleventy a try.

 I enjoyed it a lot!